Emulsification

 Hollandaise

 A warm emulsion of egg yolks and clarified butter.
-This is also a tempering exercise — the yolks must stay below 65°C to avoid curdling.
+Hollandaise is one of the five mother sauces, and it's also a tempering exercise: the yolks must stay below 65°C to avoid curdling.

 Pan sauce